If you are planning to visit us in Exeter find out how below.

 Most international flights arrive at London Heathrow (180 miles from Exeter), however, there are several flights daily from Paris and Amsterdam to Bristol Airport (66 miles from Exeter).
 New flight routes to Exeter Airport (two miles from the Met Office) are regularly introduced.
 Flybe flies direct from Exeter Airport to Paris Charles De Gaulle Airport and Amsterdam.

-Take the bus from Bristol Airport to Bristol Temple Meads railway station.
+Alternatively take the bus from Bristol Airport to Bristol Temple Meads railway station.
 The bus runs every 20 minutes and the journey takes about 25 minutes.
 Full timetable available at the Bristol Airport website.
-There are regular trains to Exeter from Bristol Temple Meads station (about one per hour).
+There are regular trains to Exeter St Davids from Bristol Temple Meads station (about one per hour).
 Train journey takes about an hour.

 The Heathrow Express train departs Heathrow Airport for London Paddington rail station every 15 minutes.
 Journey time is between 15 and 23 minutes.
 A typical journey from Paddington to Exeter St Davids takes as little as 2 hours 15 minutes.

 An alternative is to get the Railair coach service to Reading, where all the trains between London Paddington and Exeter stop.
 The service operates every 20 minutes and the journey time is between 40 minutes and 1 hour.